 When a supplier is overly dependent on a buyer, the latter is also at risk if there is a single sourcing strategy in place.
 Mr Nelson explained in Spend Matters that when a supplier is overly reliant on a contract, it may not have the resources to scale up or down when needed, or reduce lead times.
 What’s more, when trouble occurs, a lack of resources may make it difficult for a supplier to respond in an appropriate timescale.

 Mr Nelson claims this is when a multiple sourcing strategy is often the best strategy, in order to spread demand across multiple suppliers.
 However, the ideal scenario is always that there will be mutual dependency between buyers and suppliers.

+Are two vendors better than one?
 When it comes to choosing between single and multiple sourcing strategies, it may not be a case of one being better than the other.
 Often the decision is more about what suits the needs of the individual category and business.

 Mr Nelson told Spend Matters that when choosing a strategy, buyers need to look at their supplier relationship dependencies and possible risk scenarios.
 This is a matter of supplier management and companies need to get it right in order to create a resilient supply chain.

 At Achilles we can help buyers make a decision between single or multiple vendors by providing validated supplier information within an industry-specific online community.
 Using our supplier management solution we offer an efficient approach to buyers to manage risk, by validating and maintaining information on suppliers.